learn-co-curriculum/hs-git-website-lab/README.md

 * Now that we have a local copy, we can cd into the project `cd hs-git-website-lab` and begin working on the lab!

-* Let's make an `index.html` page for our site in this directory.
+* Let's make an `index.html` page for our site in this directory and open it up in Sublime Text.

-`touch index.html`
-`subl index.html`

-* Then `git add` this file to make sure git is tracking your changes.
-Remember how to do that?

 * Now let's add some basic html.
 You can copy and paste this code into your index.html file: